MuhtasimTanmoy/notebook/Concepts/Linker.md

 # Linker

+- It’s simple: a linker converts object files into executables and shared libraries.
+Let’s look at what that means.
+For cases where a linker is used, the software development process consists of writing program code in some language: e.g., C or C++ or Fortran (but typically not Java, as Java normally works differently, using a loader rather than a linker).
+A compiler translates this program code, which is human readable text, into into another form of human readable text known as assembly code.
+Assembly code is a readable form of the machine language which the computer can execute directly.
+An assembler is used to turn this assembly code into an object file.
+For completeness, I’ll note that some compilers include an assembler internally, and produce an object file directly.
+Either way, this is where things get interesting.

 - After independent compilation of translation units to object file, linkers work to connect them as an executable.

 -[ CppCon 2017: Michael Spencer “My Little Object File: How Linkers Implement C++”](https://www.youtube.com/watch?v=a5L66zguFe4)